-There’s a catch - testing can be done in so many ways, that it can easily become very daunting.
-A simple Google search on ‘software testing’ shows about 3,890,000,000 results.
+There’s a catch - testing can be done in so many ways that it can easily become very daunting.

 What type would suit your application best?
 What is the best way to go about it?
-And what if you don’t have the resources to outsource all of your testing?
+And what if you don’t have the resources to outsource all of your testings?

 If you are considering crowdtesting as the strategy (or one of them) for your software, but still are unsure about your choice - you have come to the right place!

-This article is going to give 5 main advantages and disadvantages of crowdtesting.
-The goal is that, depending on your software , you will be able to identify whether the pros given by crowdtesting can be of extreme help.
+This article is going to give main advantages and disadvantages of crowdtesting.
+The goal is that, depending on your software, you will be able to identify whether the pros provided by crowdtesting can be of extreme help.
 And maybe, the disadvantages will showcase that this strategy is not the best for you.

-By definition, crowdsourced testing is accessing the power of crowds in testing software requirements.
+By definition, crowdsourced testing is accessing the power of crowds in testing software.
 If the crowdtesting platform is an established one, you would have access to thousands of testers within several clicks.

 Crowdtesting is only possible due to connectivity and the mighty Internet.
-And, as it happens with crowdsourcing in any industry, the crowd is spread all around the world.
+As it happens with crowdsourcing in any industry, the crowd is spread all around the world.

 People with different backgrounds and expertise can be a great source of fresh and real user perspective.
 This way, you can easily avoid the biased opinions in-house testers and developers usually have.
 These diverse groups of people can point out things that you and your team probably would have never even thought of.